-Office furniture and furnishings is one of the most common product groups with regard to circular procurement.
-This is because the characteristics of furniture are relatively well suited for a circular approach.
-It is a comparatively simple product in terms of technique and has an economic life of 7-15 years.
+Office furniture or furnishing is one of the most commonly named product groups with regard to circular procurement.
+This is because the characteristics of furniture are relatively well suited for a circular approach: it is a comparatively simple product in terms of technique and has an economic life of 7-15 years.
 That makes it possible, both from a technical and organisational perspective, to close the value chain.

 - In many cases, office furniture is a good product group to get started with: it is visible, it does not affect the primary process and the market is relatively mature.

 - Start by creating an inventory of your existing furniture, recording both quantities and condition.
 If you don’t have this information, you may benefit from including a furniture management system in your tender.

 - Determine your ambition based on your company’s initial situation.
 This allows market players to submit a good proposal.